 - Secondary victim claims

-Richard acts for families and other interested parties in inquests, whether arising from hospital deaths or otherwise, and has particular expertise in the application of Article 2 in both medical and non-medical inquests.
+Richard acts for families and other interested parties in all kinds of inquests, and has expertise in the application of Article 2 in both medical and non-medical inquests.

 Richard has vast experience of inquests across the UK arising from a very wide range of circumstances.
 He has particular experience in: